 Sadly she didn’t, nor did she notice the fresh tear at the hem of her nightdress.

-“What was that?
-Somebody open up Magen Satellite, I need to connect!
+“What was that?!
+Somebody open Magen Satellite, I need to connect!
 Did you see that?
 Did anyone see her?”
 Senior Warden Vincent Jasper rushed through the command room of Trident headquarters, urgency in his heels.
-The glass windows of the Trident building reflected the silent lightning flashes that cut through the continuous black of the sky around them—black accept for the azurite blue hue of light that shined down from Magen Satellite.
+The glass windows of the Trident building reflected the silent lightning flashes that cut through the continuous black of the sky around them—black, accept for the azurite blue hue of light that shined down from Magen Satellite.

 Jasper kept the image of the young woman firmly on his mind; Black, medium height, brown skin, short black curls, dark brown eyes, ugly nightdress.

 Magen Satellite.
-It was Trident’s heartbeat.
-It was the very essence and energy of each and every Warden and Deputy.
+It was Trident’s heartbeat and the very essence and energy of each and every Warden and Deputy.
 It was also the very substance that had built and held the whole of the Cluster and Realms together.

 Senior Warden Jasper tapped into it like he’d done numerous times before.
 He needed the others to see what he’d seen.
 He waited until the center tier spun with such speed that it appeared as an orb and burned white.
-Then as the energy poured in a column through the center of the larger and second triangle ring, Jasper slid his hands underneath the third and largest, resting his hand upon the surface of the viewing bay that was one hundred and fifty feet around.
+Then, as the energy poured in a column through the center of the larger and second triangle ring, Jasper slid his hand underneath the third and largest, resting it upon the surface of the viewing bay that was one hundred and fifty feet around.
 Instantly Magen adapted to his pulse, pulling white threads of his energy upward into its core, connecting with his memory, taking the very image that Jasper wanted exposed.

 More azurite blue energy radiated downward, coursing through the seemingly random cracks and grooves of the viewing bay’s surface and Trident’s flooring, projecting the image Jasper had given into the minds of each Warden on call and even a few of the Deputies that were due for promotion.